isaacjstriker/notris-online/README.md

 ## Contributing

 You are more than welcome to contribute if you have a feature or bug fix in mind.
-Please give a clear description of your work when you push you open a pull request.
+Please give a clear description of your work when you open a pull request.

 ### About the developer
 I'm a full stack web developer that will create projects as case studies, to determine areas for technical skill improvement.
 I love all programming languages, I do not discriminate (except for Assembly LOL).